Pawan-Yadav27/Content-based-Scientific-Paper-Recommender/README.md

 </div>

 ------------------------------------------
-LSTM-based word embeddings, Doc2Vec, Sentence-BERT and Universal Sentence Encoder(USE).
+We implemented five different approaches, 'TF-IDF', 'LSTM-based word embeddings', 'Doc2Vec', 'Sentence-BERT' and 'Universal Sentence Encoder(USE)'.
 TF-IDF gave good result based on specific words. sentence-BERT and USE are good at giving recommendations even query does not have specific key-words.
 Doc2Vec and LSTM based methods gave poor results. </div>